 And therein lies the problem.
 Mentoring of foreign armed forces is best done with teams who both train and fight with them.
 Advising officers after mounting (literally) a combat patrol to take you from your office to their office is ridiculous.
 You cannot put lip stick on that pig.
 Can it work?
 Hard to see how at this point.

 Which brings up the question of what could the commanding general, Army LtGen John Nicholson, (no relation to Marine Corps LtGen Larry Nicholson who has been featured in this blog several times) be thinking when he asked for a few thousand more troops to help train the Afghan National Security Forces (ANSF)?
 That question was answered for me by BGen Roger Turner, the Commanding General of TF Southwest.
-He said the Afghan security forces in general and the Afghan army specifically have improved to the point that with a little extra mentoring and support they can turn to corner and become self sufficient.
+He said the Afghan security forces in general and the Afghan army specifically have improved to the point where with a little extra mentoring and support they can turn to corner and become self sufficient.

 General Turner, who I have known for a long time, is nobodies fool.
 He is a bright, tough and more importantly, intuitive combat leader.
 General Nicholson has been at his job for over a year and also has a stellar reputation.
 Both of these men have been handed tasks that, in my humble opinion, cannot be achieved.
 But I don’t know what they know and will give them the benefit of the doubt.